artem-zyktin/tenvex/README.md

 ## Running Tests

-The test suite uses Google Test (vendored in `thirdparty/gtest/`) and covers 361 cases - 241 vector / expression and 120 quaternion.
+The test suite uses Google Test (vendored in `thirdparty/gtest/`) and covers 403 cases - 246 vector / expression, 123 quaternion and 34 matrix.
+Each area is tested twice: against the SIMD implementation and against an independent scalar mirror in `src/include/naive/`.
 The table below groups the suite by area (representative names):

 | Category             | Tests                                                                                                      |
 | -------------------- | ---------------------------------------------------------------------------------------------------------- |